finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Object Qualification

-Similarly, `productType` and `eventType` represent the outcome of some qualification logic to infer the type of an object (product or event) in a model.
+Similarly, `productType` and `eventType` represent the outcome of some qualification logic to classify an object (product or event) according to some taxonomy.
 Attributes of these types are meant to be associated to an [object qualification function](#object-qualification-function).

 For example: